-Managed by Nathaniel Mills (Coach Nat), a three-time Olympic speed skater, and coached by DC native Suliman Abdullah (USS Level 1), the DC-ICE Skating Club is rooted in the universal principles of Olympism: Joy in Effort, Respect, Fair Play, Friendship, Unity.
+Managed by Nathaniel Mills (Coach Nat), a three-time Olympic speed skater, and coached by DC native Suliman Abdullah (USS Level 1), the DC-ICE Skating Club is rooted in the universal principles of Olympism: Joy in Effort, Perseverance, Fair Play, Respect, and Unity.

-Honorary DC-ICE Members include: Shani Davis, the pioneering Olympic Champion who inspired the club's creation; Maame Biney, the 2018 Olympian who got her competitive start at DC-ICE's annual DC Open Meet; and U.S. Speedskating Team rookie Conor McDermott-Mostowy, a 2022 Olympic Hopeful.
+Honorary DC-ICE Members include: Shani Davis, the pioneering Olympic Champion who inspired the club's creation; local two-time Olympian Maame Biney, who got her competitive start at the DC Open Meet; and 2026 Olympic Hopeful and DC native Conor McDermott-Mostowy.

 9:00-11:00 am: East Potomac Park/Hains Point (inline speedskating) w/Skater's Quest *

 7:00-8:00 pm: E Potomac Park/Hains Point (inline speedskating) w/Washington Area Roadskaters *

 Wednesdays (Summer only)